Careers in Family Medicine: US Department of State

 Any tips for those looking at their first job (or those who are looking to pivot) on how to decide?

 Try something interesting.
 We are eminently employable, so if you have a wild idea, go for it.
-DOS requires 5 years of clinical practice prior to application, so it is not a first job out of residency (and shouldn’t be, you need a base of experience to do a good job).
-Otherwise, if you want to get paid to live and work overseas and get to be as close to an old-time family doc as I figure is possible, this job might be for you.
+DOS requires 5 years of clinical practice prior to application, so it is not a first job out of residency (and shouldn’t be; you do need a base of experience to do a good job).
+Otherwise, if you want to get paid to live and work overseas and get to be as close to an old-time family doc as I figure is possible nowadays, this job might be for you.

 Are there any tips or perspectives you'd like to share with readers about a career with the State Dept?